V810 Centauri

 V810 Centauri is a double star consisting of a yellow hypergiant primary (V810 Cen A) and blue giant secondary (V810 Cen B).
 It is a small amplitude variable star, entirely due to the supergiant primary which is visually over three magnitudes (about 12x) brighter than the secondary.
 It is the MK spectral standard for class G0 0-Ia.
+A 5th magnitude star, it is visible to the naked eye under good observing conditions.

+Maurice Pim FitzGerald announced that the star's brightness varies, in 1973.
+It was given its variable star designation, V810 Centauri, in 1979.

 V810 Cen A shows semi-regular variations with several component periods.
 The dominant mode is around 156 days and corresponds to Cepheid fundamental mode radial pulsation.
 Without the other stellar pulsation modes it would be considered a Classical Cepheid variable.
 Other pulsation modes have been detected at 89 to 234 days, with the strongest being a possible non-radial p-mode at 107 days and a possible non-radial g-mode at 185 days.